Table of Contents

-4) Fuels have high energy density, and burning and utilizing it releases carbon dioxide into the atmosphere.
+4) Fuels have a high energy density, and burning and utilizing it releases carbon dioxide into the atmosphere.

 Disadvantages of Biomass

 If crops are no longer grown then there wouldn’t be any agricultural wastes found.
 If there’s a demand for biomass then harvesting methods need to be developed.
-Another major disadvantage is that the land used for growing crops for biomass, is occupied for the long term and which may be in need for other purposes like housing, conservation, farming, resort or agricultural use.
+Another major disadvantage is that the land used for growing crops for biomass, is occupied for the long term and which may be used for other purposes like housing, conservation, farming, resort or agricultural use.